CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 CenturyLink Cloud Users

 ### Impact
-After reading this article, the user can configure a customized ownCloud environment to utilize DBaaS, mail relay and Object storage (Enterprise edition) to minimize adminstriation for local resources
+After reading this article, the user can configure a customized ownCloud environment to utilize DBaaS, mail relay and Object storage (Enterprise edition) to minimize administration for local resources

 ### Prerequisite